tommyjcarpenter/dev-bootstrap/README.md

 # Summary
 This "package" allows you to specify a complete dev env setup, including packages to install (homebrew, yay, pacman, npm, etc etc).
 You write a `config.json`, then run a python CLI tool.
+I use this to keep multiple machines (work mac, home Arch, Docker based arch dev boxes) all up to date with my dev environment.

 # Isn't there stuff already like this?
 There are probably many.
 However, the well known ones; Puppet, Chef, Ansible, etc, are very heavyweight for my needs.

+There are a lot of "dotfiles" repos on github; this depends on that --- it requires you to have a `~/dotfiles/` repo that can be symlinked against, but it goes a lot further (than dotfiles).

 This was only a few hundred lines of python, and I've been using this to setup new computers (eg new Macs, new PC builds) and Dockerized development environments for years.